yareally/yajl-json-android/readme.md

 YAJL is a portable JSON parsing and serialization library built in ANSI C.

-For more information about the library in general and its usage, see the [main repository](https://github.com/lloyd/yajl)
+For more information about the library in general and its usage, see the [main repository](https://github.com/lloyd/yajl).

+If you have Android specific issues, I can help, but issues not related to Android should be directed to the main repository as I am not an official maintainer.

 ### What makes this different from the main YAJL repo? ###